sjaturner/pbmbr/README.md

 Unfortunately, as well as Xterm, I'm almost always using Tmux https://github.com/tmux/tmux/wiki and tmux just throws away Sixel codes.

-To be fair, Recent versions of Tmux do have support for Sixel graphics but, given that I only really use Debian stable, there's a chance that won't appear until we've all retired.
+To be fair, recent versions of Tmux do have support for Sixel graphics but, given that I only really use Debian stable, there's a chance that won't appear until we've all retired.